dereneaton/ipyrad/newdocs/6-params.rst

 -------------------
 Maximum number of SNPs allowed in a final locus.
 This can remove potential effects of poor alignments in repetitive regions in a final data set by excluding loci with more than N snps.
-The default is 20, 20.
 Setting lower values is likely only helpful for extra filtering of very messy data sets.
-For single end data only the first value is used, for paired data the first value affects R1s and the second value affects R2s.
+The default is 0.2

 Affected steps = 7.
 Example entries to params.txt

 .. parsed-literal::

-    20                  ## [22] allow max of 20 SNPs at a single-end locus.
+    0.2               ## [22] allow max of 20% SNPs per locus.
-    20, 30              ## [22] allow max of 20 and 30 SNPs in paired locus.
+    0.05              ## [22] allow max of 5% SNPs locus.

 .. _max_Indels_locus: